bsblabs/embed-for-vaadin/README.md

     EmbedVaadin.forApplication(MyVaadinApplication.class).start();

+The url that will be used to open the browser can be customized using the builder.
+For instance, the following would enable the Vaadin debug window:

+    EmbedVaadin.forComponent(new Button("Hello")).openBrowserAt("?debug").start();

+The parameter of the `openBrowserAt` method can be of the following types:

+- An absolute url, i.e. starting with `http://`
+- A relative reference, i.e. not starting with `/`
+- An absolute reference, i.e. starting with `/`

+References work exactly the same way as the HTML `href`, see the Javadoc of `openBrowserAt` for more details.

 # Configuration

 `EmbedVaadinConfig` is base configuration object holding the properties that any server should fulfill.
 We also provide `EmbedComponentConfig`, an extension when embedding a component since it has a few extra options.
 You could decide to extend from any of these if you need to support extra options.